Cameron McGilp

-Cameron Robert McGilp (born 8 February 1998) is a Scottish born Australian footballer who plays for Australian National Premier Leagues Victoria side Dandenong Thunder, where he plays as a midfielder.
+Cameron Robert McGilp (born 8 February 1998) is a Scottish born Australian footballer who plays for National Premier Leagues Victoria side Preston Lions in Australia, where he plays as a midfielder.

 Playing career

 Melbourne Victory

 On 19 September 2017, McGilp signed a professional contract with Melbourne Victory.

 On 15 May 2018, McGilp was released by Melbourne Victory along with three of his teammates.

 Swindon Town

 After a brief spell with Birmingham City, he moved to Swindon Town in January 2019.
 After his progress was interrupted by injury, he made his English Football League debut as a 72nd-minute substitute in the last match of the season.

 On 9 October 2020 McGilp left Swindon Town by mutual consent.

 Hungerford Town (loan)

 In October 2019, McGilp joined National League South club Hungerford Town on loan.